Animal Welfare Act 1999

 You could also call this:

-"Courts can take away animals from people who hurt them to keep them safe"
+"The court can take animals away from people who hurt them to keep them safe."

 Illustration for Animal Welfare Act 1999